 NMSU RISE to the Postdoctorate is a rigorous research and professional training program for graduate students who seek to become highly competitive biomedical researchers.
 Students accepted into the program are awarded research assistantships, tuition, and health insurance as well as supplies and travel.
-Competitive applications require a record of scholarly and professional achievement, excellent academic standing, and full-time NMSU matriculation in a PhD or MS degree program in a biomedical or behavioral science field.
+Competitive applications require a record of scholarly and professional achievement, excellent academic standing, and full-time NMSU matriculation in a PhD degree program in a biomedical or behavioral science field.
 Students must work on their research under the direct supervision of a RISE Graduate Faculty Mentor.

 In compliance with NIH requirements (NIH PAR-10-004) “To receive salary support from the RISE program, students must be U.S. citizens or non-citizen nationals or permanent residents and must be enrolled full time in academic degree programs in biomedical or behavioral science fields at the applicant institution.
-(A non-citizen national is a person who, although not a citizen of the United States, owes permanent allegiance to the U.S.)” NIH prohibits appointment of students concurrently supported by other federal funds.
+(A non-citizen national is a person who, although not a citizen of the United States, owes permanent allegiance to the U.S.)” NIH prohibits the appointment of students concurrently supported by other federal funds.
 The federal agency further stipulates that individuals on temporary visas, those seeking asylum, or refugees are not eligible for support from the RISE program.

 Any questions?
 Contact the MBRS-RISE Office at (575) 646-5726